-The National Coalition Academy (NCA), a comprehensive training program developed by CADCA’s National Coalition Institute and teaches leaders “what they need to know” (the core competencies) and “what their team needs to do” (the essential processes) to establish or maintain a highly effective anti-drug coalition.
+The National Coalition Academy (NCA) is a comprehensive training program developed by CADCA’s National Coalition Institute and teaches leaders “what they need to know” (the core competencies) and “what their team needs to do” (the essential processes) to establish or maintain a highly effective anti-drug coalition.

-- All (Drug-Free Communities) DFC grantees are mandated to attend and complete the Academy during their Year 1 grant.
-Year 6 DFC grantees are recommended to attend, especially if there is change in staff.
+- Year 6 DFC Recipients are not required but recommended to attend, especially if there is change in staff.

-- Each coalition must have a two-person team attend all three weeks of the Academy unless the coalition graduated from the Academy in the past.
+- Each coalition must have a two-person team attend all three weeks of the NCA.

 - Coalitions must attend all three weeks of the same location selected.
-The weeks cannot be switched between other Academy locations.
+The weeks cannot be switched between other NCA locations.

 - One person must remain the same for all 3 weeks.
 The other person can change.

-- Each coalition must complete the Annual Survey which is open from January to April.
-For questions about the survey, contact Samuel Gaber at firstname.lastname@example.org
+- Each coalition is strongly encouraged to complete the Annual Survey which is open from January to April.
+For questions about the survey, contact Katrina McCarthy at email@example.com.

-The National Coalition Academy seeks applications from new coalitions or those that have experienced challenges or setbacks, and who are willing to make a commitment to this intensive year-long process, working together with their partners and community members.
-Priority will be given to both economically-disadvantaged communities and current DFC grantees.
-While priority will be given to these groups, every effort will be made to place coalitions that apply.
+The NCA seeks applications from new coalitions or those that have experienced challenges or setbacks, and who are willing to make a commitment to this intensive year-long process, working together with their partners and community members.
+Priority will be given to both DFC Year 1 recipients and economically-disadvantaged communities.
+While priority will be given to these groups, every effort will be made to place other coalitions that apply.

-- A total of 120 contact hours (40 hours each week) will be granted for completion of the Academy.
+- A total of 96 contact hours (32 hours each training week) will be granted for completion of the NCA.
 Training contact hours can be applied towards a Prevention Specialist certification.

-Each coalition submits five products at the end of the experience to be considered for graduation.
-Coalitions graduate in February of the year after the completion of the Academy.
+Each coalition submits the five products at the end of the experience to be considered for graduation.
+Coalitions graduate in February of the year after the completion of the NCA.
 The graduation ceremony is held at the National Leadership Forum in Washington, DC.